Erik Menendez says Ryan Murphy’s ‘Monsters’ is full of ‘blatant lies’ - KESQ

 By Lisa Respers France, CNN

-(CNN) — Erik Menendez is slamming the “dishonest portrayal” of his life in Netflix’s “Monsters: The Lyle and Erick Menendez Story.”
+(CNN) — Erik Menendez is slamming the “dishonest portrayal” of his life in Netflix’s “Monsters: The Lyle and Erik Menendez Story.”

 Menendez was convicted with his older brother, Lyle, of the fatal 1989 shootings of their parents Kitty and Jose Menendez.
 The two brothers, who are serving life sentences for the murders, argued that they acted in self-defense after enduring a lifetime of abuse by their father.
 In a statement shared on social media by his wife, Erik Menendez called the series, which was co-created by Ryan Murphy and Ian Brennan, “ruinous.”